-From Fig. 9, in 2010, the advection terms in all directions increased significantly.
+From Fig. 8, in 2010, the advection terms in all directions increased significantly.
 Generally, the lateral and vertical advection competes against each other, and their additive effect is to generate a circulation similar to the gravitational circulation.
-This effect was the strongest in 2010 (Figs. 9a4-d4).
-The longitudinal advection increased in the upper part of the channel in 2010 (Figs. 9a2-d2), following the deepening and narrowing of the estuary.
+This effect was the strongest in 2010 (Figs. 8a4-d4).
+The longitudinal advection increased in the upper part of the channel in 2010 (Figs. 8a2-d2), following the deepening and narrowing of the estuary.
 In the middle of the longitudinal section, it induced a seaward flow at the surface and a landward flow at the bottom, whereas at the upper part, it generates a uniformly landward flow.

-Therefore, the maximum longitudinal estuarine circulation in 2010 was caused by the increase in the pressure gradient force and the advection term, especially the baroclinic pressure gradient force.
-The largest variation of the advection and pressure gradient terms occurred in the period of topography narrowing and deepening.

 Overall, from 1977 to 2010, the baroclinic force, the friction, and the advection terms were seen to increase along the Sec.
-A. We will further discuss the effects of these changes on estuarine circulation.
+A. The maximum longitudinal estuarine circulation in 2010 was caused by the increase in the pressure gradient force and the advection term, especially the baroclinic pressure gradient force.
+We will further discuss the effects of these changes on estuarine circulation.

 4.2 Analysis of the streamwise vorticity balance for the lateral flow